ZachKLYeh/Yolox_Annotation_Application/README.md

 The onnx file is trained on 640,640 image size.

+### Python script deployment

-You can also simply execute the python file, after you installed all the requirement packages.
+You can simply execute the python file, after you installed all the requirement packages.

 ```
 pip install -r requirements.txt